freeCodeCamp/freeCodeCamp/guide/english/css/index.md

 For a demonstration of the power of CSS, check out [Species In Pieces](http://species-in-pieces.com/#).

 To find some awesome articles and summaries of Front End Development related ideas visit [CSS-Tricks](https://css-tricks.com)

+For a complete visual guide to CSS check out [Visual CSS Reference](https://cssreference.io/)